reab5555/Alzheimer-Prediction/README.md

 15. **Age**: 0.0244

 ### Recommended Model
-Model 2, which included dropout layers, was found to provide the best balance between accuracy and generalization.
-This model demonstrated superior performance in predicting Alzheimer's Disease while avoiding overfitting.
+The best-performing model was the Random Forest, especially when using the top 10 features, achieving an F1 score of 0.9285.
+This model demonstrated superior performance in predicting Alzheimer's Disease.

-### Key Findings and Insights
-- **Top Features**: Functional assessment, ADL, MMSE, and memory complaints were among the most important features for predicting Alzheimer's Disease.
-- **Model Performance**: The best-performing model achieved an F1 score of 0.916, indicating high accuracy and reliability.
-- **Feature Importance**: The analysis highlighted the significance of cognitive and functional assessments in diagnosing Alzheimer's Disease.

-### Next Steps
+## Next Steps
 Future analysis could involve:
 - **Incorporating Additional Data**: Including more detailed genetic information or longitudinal data could enhance the model's predictive power.
-- **Model Refinement**: Experimenting with other machine learning algorithms or ensemble methods could further improve accuracy.
+- **Model Refinement**: Experimenting with other machine learning algorithms or ensemble methods, as well as setting different Neural Network hyperparameters that could further improve accuracy.
 - **Clinical Validation**: Collaborating with healthcare professionals to validate the model's predictions in a clinical setting.

 ## Conclusion